 In the Western world, Easter takes on secular customs, such as egg hunts and the Easter Bunny.
 The English tradition of wearing new clothes at Easter would have been gleefully followed by the women of Downton Abbey, although I am not so sure about the Dowager.
 The Easter Bonnet, made famous by Judy Garland in Irving Berlin’s Easter Parade is the part of this tradition, which was to keep in harmony with the renewal of the year and the promise of spiritual renewal and redemption.
 Any excuse to shop.

-Below we look hot cross buns and my Granny’s recipe for sweet buns and my favorite hot cross buns.
+Below we look hot cross buns and my Granny’s recipe for sweet buns and my favourite hot cross buns.

 Abbey Cooks Entertain has Easter Recipes